 Meet the Faculty

-Dr. Fred Miller, Associate Professor of Exercise Science and Department Chair
+Dr. Fred Miller, Professor of Exercise Science and Department Chair

 Dr. Fred Miller III, a native of Lagro, Indiana, earned his B.S. in exercise science from Huntington University in 2000.
 He balanced his studies with his athletic endeavors and managed to participate in four sports including cross country, golf, track and field and baseball.
 Now an avid marathon runner, and a recent overall winner of the 2015 Indianapolis Marathon, he also has gone the distance in his education.

 Dr. Miller is a member of the American College of Sports Medicine (ACSM) and a certified ACSM Exercise Physiologist (ACSM EP-C).
 He also is a member of the National Strength and Conditioning Association (NSCA) and a Certified Strength and Conditioning Specialist (CSCS).
 His continued education, coupled with the foundation he received at HU, prepared him for a classroom of his own.
 He served as an associate professor of kinesiology and academic advisor for exercise science students at Anderson University.
-Dr. Miller is the department chair and an associate professor of exercise science as well as the head cross country coach at Huntington University.
+Dr. Miller is the department chair and a professor of exercise science at Huntington University.

 Expand Your Opportunities